 The history of the church and its interior decorations

 The Decanal Church originally stood on the site of an early Gothic basilica.
 After the fire that destroyed the town in 1515, only a crypt of the former basilica has been preserved until this day.
-Therefore, in an effort to build a new church the town sought financial resources and in 1515 the burgesses declared a public collection with the blessing of the Pope, not only in Bohemia, Moravia and Silesia but also in Meissen as well as Lusatia.
+Therefore, in an effort to build a new church the town sought financial resources.
+In 1515 the burgesses declared a public collection with the blessing of the Pope.
+Not only in Bohemia, Moravia and Silesia but also in Meissen as well as Lusatia.
 The stone foundation was symbolically laid on August 15, 1517 on the name day of the Virgin Mary.
-The author of the architectural design of the new late-Gothic church was Jakub Heilmann of Schweinfurt who controlled the technical part of the construction until his death.
+The author of the architectural design of the new late-Gothic church was Jakub Heilmann of Schweinfurt.
+He controlled the technical part of the construction until his death.
 The construction of the church lasted until the end of the 16th century.

 The three-aisled church has a rectangular plan with a pentagonal presbytery and prismatic tower nested in the north to the layout of the ship.
 Concerning its interior decorations, the most noticeable is a unique artistic concept of the gallery coming from the third quarter of the 16th century.
 It shows scenes from the Old and New Testaments.
 A valuable part of the interior is also a large baptismal font.
 This art work was created between the years of 1560-1565 and is an excellent example of the Dresden Sculpture School.